-The mission of Lyrica Baroque is to support a diverse community of students, teachers, artists, institutions and audiences of all ages through performance, education and collaboration.
+The mission of Lyrica Baroque is to support a diverse community of students, teachers, artists, institutions and audiences of all ages through education, collaboration and performance.
 Lyrica Baroque seeks to promote the extraordinary classical musical history of New Orleans by performing accessible chamber and baroque music at the highest level of artistic excellence.

 A Brief History of Lyrica Baroque